 There has been a small increase in deaths in all districts (Figure 30).
-Weekly deaths during the fourth wave were lower than the weekly numbers of deaths at the peak of the prior three waves in all districts.
+Weekly deaths at the peak of the fourth wave were lower than the weekly numbers of deaths at the peak of the prior three waves in all districts.